AstarNetwork/astar-docs/docs/integrations/bridges/cbridge.md

 ## How to bridge assets from Ethereum to Astar EVM

 In this tutorial we will demonstrate how to bridge USDC from Ethereum to Astar.
-By doing so, you will be adding liquidity to our network, which benefits the ecosystem overall, and for which Astar team convey their immense gratitude.
+By doing so, you will be adding liquidity to our network, which benefits the ecosystem overall, and for which we convey our deepest gratitude.

 Visit cBridge <https://cbridge.celer.network/#/transfer> and input a currency you would like to transfer.